rpede/MobileProgramming24/_advanced_state/password_manager.md

 ```

 Notice that I've added some extra methods.
-The state is immutable, so when we want to express a new state we make a copy of
+The state is immutable, so when we want to express a new state, we make a copy of
 the old with some fields having a different value.
 The added methods are there for convenience, making it easier to copy with changes.